1. Contact addresses

-We use the services of specialised third parties to provide us with the digital infrastructure we need in connection with our activities and operations.
-This includes, for example, hosting and storage services from selected providers.
+We use services from specialised third parties to access required digital infrastructure in connection with our activities and operations.
+This includes, for example, hosting and storage services from selected providers

 10.2 Digital audio and video content

-We use services from specialised third parties to enable the direct playback of digital audio and video content such as music or podcasts.
+We use services from specialised third parties to enable direct playback of digital audio and video content, such as music or podcasts